-Introductory Studies courses Physical Education courses Associate of Arts in Pre-Professional Elementary Education About the Program This degree program is designed for the student who is planning to transfer to a baccalaureate program upon completion.
+Introductory Studies courses Physical Education courses Students planning on transferring to the Anderson Schools of Management on the Albuquerque campus should be familiar with and must meet the UNM/ASM Core Curriculum Requirements.
+Associate of Arts in Pre-Professional Elementary Education Offered only at UNM-Los Alamos Bernalillo Site About the Program This degree program is designed for the student who is planning to transfer to a baccalaureate program upon completion.
 It is also designed to meet Level III/Paraprofessional licensure for educational assistants.
 It is the student's responsibility to contact his/her education advisor before registering for courses in the degree program: Specific Requirements 1.
 A minimum of 63 credit hours.
 At least 15 of these 63 hours must be UNM-LA catalog credit courses taken in residence.

-General Education Requirements (57 credit hours)

-2. Writing and Speaking (12 credit hours)

-ENGL 101: Composition I: Exposition (3)

-ENGL 102: Composition II: Analysis & Argument (3)

-LING 101: Introduction to the Study of Language (3)

-CJ 220: Communication for Teachers (3)

-3. Fine Arts (6 credit hours)

-ARTH 251: Artistic Traditions of the Southwest

-or

-ARTH 101: Introduction to Art (3) MUS 139: Music Appreciation OR

-MUSE 298: Music for the Elementary Teacher

-4. History (12 credit hours)

-HIST 101: Western Civilization OR

-HIST 102: Western Civilization (3)

-HIST 161: History of the United States to 1877 (3)

-HIST 162: History of the United States since 1877 (3)

-HIST 260: History of New Mexico (3)

-History Elective (3)

-5. Physical and Natural Science (12 credit hours)

-NTSC 261L: Physical Science (4)

-NTSC 262L: Life Science (4)

-NTSC 263L: Environmental Science (4))

-6. Math (9 credit hours)

-MATH 111: Mathematics for Elementary/

-Middle School Teachers I (3)

-MATH 112: Mathematics for Elementary/

-Middle School Teachers II (3)

-MATH 215: Mathematics for Elementary/

-Middle School Teachers III (3)

-7. Social Sciences (6 credit hours)

-Select from: ANTH 101, ANTH 130, ECON 105, ECON 106, GEOG 102, POLS 110, POLS 220, PSY 105, SOC 101.

-8. Foreign Language (3 credit hours)

-SPAN 101 highly recommended.

-9. EDUCATION REQUIREMENTS (6 credits)

-LLSS 183: Introduction to Education in New Mexico (3)

-LLSS 290: Foundations of Education (3)

-May not include:
+General Education Requirements (57 credit hours) 2.
+Writing and Speaking (12 credit hours) ENGL 101: Composition I: Exposition (3) ENGL 102: Composition II: Analysis & Argument (3) LING 101: Introduction to the Study of Language (3) CJ 220: Communication for Teachers (3) 3.
+Fine Arts (6 credit hours) ARTH 251: Artistic Traditions of the Southwest or ARTH 101: Introduction to Art (3) MUS 139: Music Appreciation OR MUSE 298: Music for the Elementary Teacher 4.
+History (12 credit hours) HIST 101L: Western Civilization OR HIST 102L: Western Civilization (3) HIST 161L: History of the United States to 1877 (3) HIST 162L: History of the United States since 1877 (3) HIST 260: History of New Mexico (3) History Elective (3) 5.
+Physical and Natural Science (12 credit hours) NTSC 261L: Physical Science (4) NTSC 262L: Life Science (4) NTSC 263L: Environmental Science (4)) 6.
+Math (9 credit hours) MATH 111: Mathematics for Elementary/ Middle School Teachers I (3) MATH 112: Mathematics for Elementary/ Middle School Teachers II (3) MATH 215: Mathematics for Elementary/ Middle School Teachers III (3) 7.
+Social Sciences (6 credit hours) Select from: ANTH 101, ANTH 130, ECON 105, ECON 106, GEOG 102, POLS 110, POLS 220, PSY 105, SOC 101.
+8. Foreign Language (3 credit hours) SPAN 101 highly recommended.
+9. EDUCATION REQUIREMENTS (6 credits) LLSS 183: Introduction to Education in New Mexico (3) LLSS 290: Foundations of Education (3) May not include: